 The proposed infrastructure is based on an integration of resources as explained in the section domusBITae proposal.

-Financial Support Potentiality (open programmes) Several European supporting research programmes might converge with the aims of the proposed initiative regarding: 1) the promotion of an inclusive, trustworthy, safety, democratic and citizen-friendly Information Society (e.g. several themes of FP7, PSP-ICT); 2) the effectiveness in the use of research infrastructures and the improvement in their capacities (FP7-Infrastructures); 3) the promotion of interdisciplinary research (FP7, ESF).
+Financial Support Potentiality (open programmes) Several European supporting research programmes might converge with the aims of the proposed initiative regarding: 1) the promotion of interdisciplinary education (LLP-Erasmus); 2) the promotion of interdisciplinary research (FP7, FET, ESF); 3) the promotion of an inclusive, trustworthy, safety, democratic and citizen-friendly Information Society (e.g. several themes of FP7, PSP-ICT); 4) the effectiveness in the use of research infrastructures and the improvement in their capacities (FP7-Infrastructures).
 The following programmes have been identified as suited for supporting the initiative (see page Open/submitted proposals for more detailed information):

 |